Master of Science in Artificial Intelligence Systems

 Introduction to Database

-This course covers the database concepts that are the foundation and building blocks of sound database design and management.
+- This course covers the database concepts that are the foundation and building blocks of sound database design and management.
 It explains why good database design is critical to the accurate and efficient storage and retrieval of data.
-The course will explore database design techniques such as database models, database modeling/design tools using Microsoft Visio.
-The course identifies the functions provided by a database management system to help insure the integrity of data.
+The course will explore database design techniques such as database models, database modeling/design tools.
+The course identifies the functions provided by a database management system to help ensure the integrity of data.
 It teaches students how to design a database that maximizes data integrity using normalization techniques.
-Students will use MS Access interface to create and populate a database.
-It also covers the use of SQL to create and populate tables, retrieve and update data.
+It also covers the use of SQL to create and populate tables and retrieve and update data.

 3 Credits